 My first contact with computers was with a Spectrum ZX when I was a little child.
-I’ve always felt a special calling towards the world of technology but I believe that little machine, playing funny video games from an analog cassette tape was the trigger of my passion for this amazing and intriguing universe.
+I’ve always felt a special calling towards the world of technology.
+But I believe that small machine playing awesome video games from an analog cassette tape was the trigger of my passion for this amazing and intriguing universe.

-Some years later I got an Intel 80486DX2 PC, as one of my brothers needed it to follow his studies of Statistics at college.
-Those were the times of MS-DOS, its command-line interpreter and the dawn of Windows 3.1, a new graphical operating system interface that lowered the barrier and opened this world to a whole new spectrum of people.
+Some years later, I got an Intel 80486DX2 PC.
+Those were the times of MS-DOS, its command-line interpreter, and the dawn of Windows 3.1, a new graphical operating system interface that lowered the barrier and opened this world to a whole new spectrum of people.

 My philosophy, vision, and principles.

-My main interest in this area is to understand how to design and bring truly innovative and useful software solutions out into the world.
+My main interest in this area is understanding how to design and bring truly innovative and useful software solutions out into the world.

 This is something that has always intrigued me.
 How can we improve the likelihood of fulfilling that purpose with the solutions we develop?

-Well, this question is what made me jump into the study of other fields out of the scope of technology.
-I needed to gain a more holistic perspective and that led me into areas such as design research, innovation, experience & product design, influence, business design & management…and a whole new universe of knowledge.
+This question made me jump into the study of other fields out of the scope of technology.
+I needed to gain a more holistic perspective, which led me to design research, innovation, experience & product design, influence, business design & management…and a whole new universe of knowledge.

 From a technical standpoint, I’m mostly guided by the Agile philosophy and principles.